Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: Conclusion

-\item \textbf{Order brittleness and query contradiction}: It quantifies recommendation instability arising from perturbations in example ordering or conflicts between explicit instructions and implicit example patterns.
+\textbf{R6.
+Order brittleness and query contradiction:} These criteria quantify recommendation instability arising from perturbations in example ordering or conflicts between explicit instructions and implicit example patterns.
 PromptSensiScore~\cite{zhuo2024prosa} measures sensitivity to prompt variants, finding that few-shot examples can alleviate instability with the most pronounced reduction in zero-to-one-shot transitions.
 Order brittleness can be measured via rank-biased overlap~\cite{webber2010rbo} across different orderings: $\text{OB} = 1 - \text{RBO}(R_{\pi_1}, R_{\pi_2})$, where $\pi_1, \pi_2$ represent different orderings of identical examples.
 Query contradiction is assessed by providing examples that violate stated constraints and measuring constraint adherence.
 When substantial instability is detected, fallback strategies include zero-shot prompting or explicit alignment scaffolds emphasizing instruction priority over example patterns.

-\item \textbf{Privacy leakage and reproducibility}: These complementary metrics assess seed example memorization in outputs (privacy risk) and generation determinism (reproducibility).
-Carlini et al.~\cite{carlini2021extracting} demonstrate that LLMs memorize training data, with extraction possible for verbatim sequences, particularly for repeated or distinctive content.
+\textbf{R7.
+Privacy leakage and reproducibility:} These complementary metrics assess seed example memorization in outputs (privacy risk) and generation determinism (reproducibility).
+Carlini et al.~\cite{carlini2021extracting} demonstrate that LLMs memorize training data, which can even be extracted in terms of verbatim sequences, particularly for repeated or distinctive content.
 In ICL contexts, leakage is measured as the proportion of seed example text surfacing in generated rationales or recommendations.
 For reproducibility, seed sets should be cryptographically hashed and logged alongside model version, temperature (with $T=0$ ensuring determinism), and sampling parameters.
 Reproducibility enables systematic auditing when recommendation quality degrades, verified by regenerating recommendations with identical inputs and measuring output consistency.